mj-abuhashem/Quantum_In_Row/README.md

 <br>
 <img width="498" alt="Screenshot 2023-12-15 at 12 00 57 AM" src="https://github.com/mj-abuhashem/Quantum_In_Row/assets/124375638/3167b07f-7ee5-41ae-882b-035732ab0057">
 <img width="498" alt="Screenshot 2023-12-15 at 12 07 53 AM" src="https://github.com/mj-abuhashem/Quantum_In_Row/assets/124375638/b8ad175b-2ffc-49ea-af02-08fa26e8464c">

+and here the green now has advantage of the Quantum chance and this is the interesting part of the game